 Is Decaffeinated Coffee Good for Hostas

 When it comes to the nutritional merits, decaf works just as well for your hostas as caffeinated coffee.
 The only difference is the lack of caffeine, which isn’t beneficial to hostas, anyway.

 If you’re an organic gardener, check into how your coffee is decaffeinated, as chemicals are often used during this process.
 These tend to evaporate when brewed, but it’s still good to know what you’re putting in your garden—and your coffee cup!

 It is not recommended that you use fresh coffee grounds on hostas, as they will likely harm your plants.

-Instead, brew your coffee, allow the grounds to cool, then compost them.
+Instead, brew your coffee, allowing the grounds to cool, then compost them.
 Once the grounds have been composted, mix the compost into your hosta garden or mulch.